Even before arriving at Commonwealth, each new student is paired with an advisor—a teacher who will be a guide, an advocate, a mentor, and a fan.

 The relationships between outstanding teachers and bright, motivated students are the core of a Commonwealth education.
 Ask students what sets this school apart, and they usually begin their answers with “great teachers.”
-Our small classes and 5-to-1 student-to-faculty ratio permit frequent individual conferences between students and teachers—for questions about material or assignments, to explore further a point raised in class, or to discuss other matters pertaining to school or to the world outside.
+Our small classes and 5:1 student-faculty ratio permit frequent individual conferences between students and teachers—for questions about material or assignments, to explore further a point raised in class, or to discuss other matters pertaining to school or to the world outside.

 Advice and Support

 Beyond the classroom, teachers also serve as advisors to an average of six students.
-In this capacity, they meet regularly one-on-one with advisees to discuss academic matters, to develop strategies to manage time and work, or to share ideas, interests, or concerns.
-For students who may need more support, Commonwealth offers some accommodation, including tutorial help and twice weekly monitored evening study halls.
+In this capacity, they regularly meet one-on-one with advisees to discuss academic matters, to develop strategies to manage time and work, or to share ideas, interests, or concerns.
+For students who may need more support, Commonwealth offers some accommodation, including tutorial help and twice-weekly monitored evening study halls.
 The school also maintains regular contact with specialists who provide testing and counseling.